neoneye/arcathon-docker-image/ARCathon2023/readme.md

 Added `AssertFunction` that throws an exception if a precondition isn't satisfied.
 Modified the slowest of the existing solutions to make use of the `AssertFunction`, so that less time is wasted on.

+On my mac running `loda-rust arc-competition` for 24 hours, then 480 mutations gets tried out.
+This is higher than previously.
+In ARCathon 2022 my code only did 40 mutations.

 ## Iteration 6

 [Docker image: 2023-03-09T17-09.tar](2023-03-09T17-09.tar)

+This got `score 2`.
+It didn't change the score.

+Ideas
+ - The existing programs solve 2 of the secret puzzles.
+ - None of the mutations solve any of the secret puzzles.
+ - The initial random seed was unlucky, and didn't find any new solutions.
+Try pick another initial seed.
+ - Due to the new assertions in solutions, it may reject otherwise good mutations by accident.

+My thoughts about initial random seed.
+It shouldn't depend on getting lucky with picking a random seed.
+It should be able to solve puzzles even with the worst initial random seed.